About

 The Classroom Mini-Economy, developed by the Indiana

-Department of Education and adopted by the National Council on Economic
+Department of Education and adopted by the Council for Economic

-Education, is a hands-on form of instruction that prepares students
+Education, NY is a hands-on form of instruction that prepares students

 to function in today's rapidly changing and independent society.